SoftwarePotential/softwarepotential.github.io/Configuration.Local.MultiUser-README.markdown

 - <a href="https://github.com/SoftwarePotential/samples">https://github.com/SoftwarePotential/samples</a> for example code
 - <a href="http://support.inishtech.com/">http://support.inishtech.com/</a> for the forum and other support materials

-Shared license store - an overview
+Shared license store overview
 ----------------------------------
 In a multi-user scenario, the licenses are stored in a shared application data location, e.g. ``C:\ProgramData\MyCompany\MyProduct\MyVersion``

 The license store needs to be accessible by all users of the application on a given machine.
-Therefore an explicit store initialization step is needed as part of application deployment (as outlined in ''License Store Initialization'') ).
+Therefore an explicit store initialization step is needed as part of application deployment (as outlined in **License Store Initialization** section) ).

 LICENSE STORE INITIALIZATION
 ============================